SimonMaracine/checkers-engine/tests/results/commentary.md

 The match turned out to be a tie.
 I'm keeping these changes, since they make much more sense than engine 7.0's state, so I will build upon this newest version.

+## 8.2 black vs 9.0 white | match--Dec-5--15-19-07--2024.json

+Engine 9.0 won the match by far, which pleasantly surprised me.
+I didn't expect the quiescent search to be that effective.